-The last week before holidays tends to be a quick dash through crafting supplies to make some last minute gifts.
-In yesterday’s post we finished quilting the cute quick curling rock coasters with the help of PFAFF’s passport 3.0.
+The last week before holidays tends to be a quick dash through crafting supplies to make some last-minute gifts.
+In yesterday’s post, we finished quilting the cute quick curling rock coasters with the help of PFAFF’s passport 3.0.
 In today’s post I’m using two sets of coasters to create another personalized gift.

 Decorating for the holidays includes adding special details to the fireplace mantle.
 I combined two sets of curling rock coasters with some ric rac to make a garland – a perfect sporty touch for the winter season.

 PFAFF’s passport 3.0 makes quick work of putting together a second set of curling rock coasters.
-I used different fabric this time for the light gray fabric.
+I used different fabrics this time for the light gray fabric.
 The topstitching on the second set was done again in red and yellow with neutral thread in the bobbin.

-After making a second set of curling rock coasters, the only other supply you’ll need for the garland is some ric rac or ribbon.
+After making the second set of curling rock coasters, the only other supply you’ll need for the garland is some ric rac or ribbon.
 I measured my mantle and found a piece of red ric rac the right length in my stash – it was meant to be!
 My garland finishes at approximately 56″.

 Based on the size of my ric rac and the length of my mantle, I decided to space my coasters about 3 ric rac bumps apart.
 If you look in the photo you can see what I mean (I hope!)
 At first I left more space but then all eight of the coasters didn’t fit.
 You’ll have to measure and decide if you need all of the coasters on your garland or if you need to space them farther apart.